jonathansayer/list_of_english_numbers/README.md

 How to use the Program
 -----

-Once the repo has been cloned, run bundle to download all the gems that needed.
+Once the repo has been cloned, run bundle to download all the gems that are needed.
 Since this repo has been built on rails, its simple to start the server:

 ```